-4.1 Classification of inspections.
-The inspection requirements specified herein are classified as follows:
+- 4.1 Classification of inspections.
+The inspection requirements specified herein are classified as follows: - a.

-- a.
 First article inspection (see 4.2). - b.
-Conformance inspection (see 4.3).

-4.2 First article inspection.
-Unless otherwise specified (see 6.2.c), first article inspection shall be performed on elastomer specimens and finished mounts when a first article sample is required (see 3.1).
-This inspection shall include the tests of 4.2.1 through 4.2.2.5 or as specified (see 6.2.c).

-4.2.1 First article inspection of mount elastomers.
-For mounts containing elastomers, specimens described in table III shall be produced from each batch of elastomer stock (and coating, if used) which is mixed for the manufacture of all first article test mounts.
+Conformance inspection (see 4.3). - 4.2 First article inspection.
+Unless otherwise specified (see 3.1), first article inspection shall be performed on elastomer specimens and finished mounts when a first article sample is required.
+This inspection shall be in accordance with the test plan specified (see 6.2.c).
+Unless otherwise indicated in the test plan, inspection shall include the tests in 4.2.1 through 4.2.2.5.
+Mounts subjected to first article inspection shall not be offered in accordance with this specification. - 4.2.1 First article inspection of mount elastomers.
+For mounts containing elastomers, specimens described in table III shall be produced from each batch of elastomer stock (and coating, if used) that is mixed for the manufacture of all first article test mounts.
 The manufacturer shall certify that the specimens are of the same material and equivalent cure as the corresponding first article test mounts.
 These specimens shall be tested in accordance with 4.2.1.1 and 4.2.1.2.